Two-Photon Resonance Fluorescence in a Three-Level Ladder-Type Atom: Conclusion

 \section{Conclusion}

 In this work, we have presented numerical and analytic results for the steady-state behavior, fluorescence spectrum, and photon correlations of a driven three-level ladder-type atom.
+Previous work -- Refs.~\cite{Whitley_1976_PRA_DoubleOpticalResonance} and \cite{Manka_1991_PRA_SpontaneousEmissionAbsorption}, in particular -- have calculated emission and absorption spectra for generalized three-level ladder-type atoms, yet here we have extended the theory to a specific configuration: namely, an anharmonic ladder-type atom driven at two-photon resonance.
 Given a large anharmonicity between the upper and lower dipoles, the atom must be excited to its upper state via the simultaneous absorption of two photons.
 The atom then de-excites back to the ground state via a two-photon cascaded process.

 When strongly driven with a coherent, two-photon resonant field, the fluorescence spectrum exhibits seven peaks, neatly organized into three distinct groups: a central, Mollow-like triplet from the effective two-photon drive, and two side-doublets from the Stark splitting of the bare states.